ivbeg/filerepack/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-docx2csv could always use more documentation, whether as part of the
+filerepack could always use more documentation, whether as part of the
-official docx2csv docs, in docstrings, or even on the web in blog posts,
+official filerepack docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/ivbeg/docx2csv/issues.
+The best way to send feedback is to file an issue at https://github.com/ivbeg/filerepack/issues.

 If you are proposing a feature: